ffont/pysha/README.md

 Pysha **can run on a Raspberry Pi** (see instructions below) so you can use Push2 as a standalone controller without your laptop around.
 Pysha is based on [push2-python](https://github.com/ffont/push2-python). `push2-python` requires [pyusb](https://github.com/pyusb/pyusb) which is based in [libusb](https://libusb.info/).
 You'll most probably need to manually install `libusb` for your operative system if `pip install -r requirements.txt` does not do it for you.
 Moreover, to draw on Push2's screen, Pysha uses [`pycairo`](https://github.com/pygobject/pycairo) Python package.
 You'll most probably also need to install [`cairo`](https://www.cairographics.org/) if `pip install -r requirements.txt` does not do it for you (see [this page](https://pycairo.readthedocs.io/en/latest/getting_started.html) for info on that).
 The name "Pysha" is some sort of blend of the names of the technologies/devices that are used.

+**IMPORTANT NOTE**: This project has started to diverge into a controller for a custom MIDI sequencer I've been building myself.
+If want to use it with Pyramid you should [checkout revision cf12383](https://github.com/ffont/pysha/commit/cf123835971c5dd8553f5bf63ffd0e51d1b9ad86).

 ## Features